Command line reference

 Output files

-produces a folder called results
+r2dt.py draw produces a folder called results with the following subfolders:

 Manually selecting template type